nnsantosh/scala_tutorial/OOP_Concepts_Chapter1_Classes.md

 NOTE: The method  with the underscore for setter tells Scala compiler to accept value using = symbol. <br/>

-Whenever you need default reader and writer using public fields in class.
+Whenever you need default reader and writer use public fields in class.
 But if you want to implement custom reader and writer use private fields in class. <br/>

+Consider the following:  <br/>
+class Cirlce{ <br/>
+ val radius = 0 <br/>
+} <br/>
+Since val is constant there will be no setter and only public getter will be available for accessing radius. <br/>
+But if we dont want even the public getter then we can do the following: <br/>
+class Cirlce{ <br/>
+ private val radius = 0 <br/>
+} <br/>